-If your client has been issued with an NTV, you should consider whether it can be challenged.
+If your client has been issued with an NTV, you should consider whether it can be challenged and whether it is strategic to do so.

 Challenges to some NTVs can be made pre-emptively (i.e. before a possession order hearing) or at a possession order hearing.
-There are time limits that apply to pre-emptive challenges to NTVs which require any challenge to be brought usually within 30 days or at the possession order hearing.
-Some NTVs can only be challenged at possession order hearings.
+There are time limits that apply to some pre-emptive challenges to NTVs which require any challenge to be brought usually within 30 days.

 For a summary of which NTVs can be challenged, refer to the Overview of Notices to Vacate